metno/anemoi-regional-tutorial/_posts/2024-06-13-getting-started-on-lumi.markdown

 NOTE: These repositories have been installed in editable mode, which means that if you change the code within the repositories, the code will be use immediately when referring to them in the virtual environment.

-## Training a model
+## Setting up a job script

-To train a model, you need to set up a job script (call this job_script.sh):
+To train a model, you need to set up a job script that loads the virtual environment and runs the container.
+In this example, we will call the script `job_script.sh)`:

 {% highlight bash %}
 #!/bin/bash